Rachith-H/VSDsquadron_FPGA_mini/README.md

 # VSDsquadron FM Research Internship

 This program is part of the VSD FPGA IP Development cohort, designed to transition participants from environment setup to real IP ownership and contribution.
-The program follows a structured, hands-on approach where each participant designs, integrates, validates, and documents memory-mapped peripheral IPs on a RISC-V SoC — mirroring how real semiconductor and FPGA engineering teams operate.
+The program follows a structured, hands-on approach where each participant designs, integrates, validates, and documents memory-mapped peripheral IPs on a RISC-V SoC.
 The target platform is the VSDSquadron FPGA board based on the Lattice iCE40, and the SoC is built around a minimal RISC-V processor core.

 ---